| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 viewing and updating alphanumeric data and performing

 various types of simple analysis and reporting.
+When an IFF extract is requested, the

 user must specify whether any of the retrieved objects may